 - Have interest in the world, on how it works, and in interacting and problem-solving.

-Here are some kinder or child-care preparation activities to try with your son:
+Here are some kinder garden or child-care preparation activities to try with your son:

-- Encourage him to use writing tools like pencils and crayons.
+- Encourage them to use writing tools like pencils and crayons.

 - Encourage cooperating with peers and making friends or engaging in spontaneous play.

-- Encourage his self-care and independence skills, by practicing doing buttons and zippers or eating lunch without help.
+- Encourage their self-care and independence skills, by practicing doing buttons and zippers or eating lunch without help.

 - Explore scribbling and attributing meaning to different patterns of lines.

-- Expose your kid to written and spoken words by reading stories together.
+- Expose your child to written and spoken words by reading stories together.
 Pay attention to things around the house and refer to them by their name.

 - Talk positively about going to kindergarten or child-care, meeting new friends, and learning new things.